jamesqo/Sts.GrowthArray/README.md

-# Sts.GrowthArray
+# StsProject

-Growth array implementation in C# for Regeneron STS
+This repository contains an implementation of the growth array data structure in C# for my Regeneron STS paper.